Top 9 fun facts about the French Revolution

-If you’re curious and want to know more about French history and events that influenced the world’s history, here is a little history lesson and some fun facts to go with it!
-You thought you knew everything about the French Revolution, the abolition of the privileges, the Declaration of the Rights of the Man and the Citizen of 1789?
-Well, maybe you will learn some new things today!
-Read on to find out our top 5 fun facts about the French Revolution.
+If you’re curious and want to know more about French history and events that influenced one of the most important periods in history, you might also want some fun facts to go with it!
+Read on to find out our top 9 fun facts about the French Revolution.

-The revolution and the reign of terror that ensued, led by Robespierre, have caused thousands of casualties: over 18,000 people were beheaded in all, although some historians estimate the deaths to go as far as 40,000.
+The revolution and the reign of terror that ensued, led by Maximilien Robespierre, one of the best-known and most influential figures of the French Revolution, have caused thousands of casualties: over 18,000 people were beheaded in all, although some historians estimate the deaths to go as far as 40,000.
 But it’s a case of the biter bit because Robespierre himself was executed by the guillotine (more information about the guillotine here), on July, 28th of 1794.